-Since 1983, when a natural epidemic almost eliminated the important herbivorous sea-urchin Diadema antillarum (the long-spined black sea-egg; Lessios, et al., 1984; Hughes, et. al., 1985), free-living algae have proliferated on Jamaican reefs (Liddell & ohlhorst, 1986; Hughes, 1987).
+Since 1983, when a natural epidemic almost eliminated the important herbivorous seaurchin Diadema antillarum (the long-spined black sea-egg; Lessios, 1984; Hughes, et al., 1985), free-living algae have proliferated on Jamaican reefs (Liddell & Ohlhorst, 1986; Hughes, 1987).
 Unrestrained by grazing (since herbivorous fish populations have been depleted by fishing), these plants grew more quickly than corals and were out-competing them for space.
 Small corals were smothered, and larger corals were being slowly overgrown from around their edges.
-Hurricane competition to the surviving corals.
+Hurricarne Gilbert scoured the reefs and removed most of this algal growth, giving a brief respite from competition to the surviving corals.
 But algae were the first obvious colonisers of the bare spaces created by the storm; a fine green turf in shallow water, and carpets of the red alga Liagora throughout the terrace.
-The brown alga Dictyota also grew quickly in the first three months.
+The brown alga Dictvota also grew quickly in the first three months.

-Fish and fishing
+Fish and Fishing

-Immediately after the storm, individual fishes showed changes in behaviour similar to those recorded after Hurricane Allen; loss of territories, unusual shoaling behaviour.
+Immediately after the storm, individual fishes showed changes in behaviour similar to those recorded after Hurricane Allen; loss of territories, unusual shoaling, behaviour.
 In the longer term, Hurricane Gilbert, like Hurricane Allen, will have reduced the carrying capacity of the reefs by reducing their three-dimensional complexity, although the change is less this time.
 Some fishermen reported increased trap catches after the storm.
-This could have been due to seasonal movements; to the fact that reef cover was reduced and traps offered more shelter, as well as being more visible; and to the fact that the number of traps in use was greatly reduced.
+This could have been due to seasonal movements: to the fact that reef cover was reduced and traps offered more shelter, as well as being more visible; and to the fact that the number of traps in use was greatly reduced.
 Most fishermen had sufficient warning of the storm only to make their boats secure.
-Fishtraps shallower than about -25 m were destroyed, while deeper ones were swept downslope to lodge at the sill or drop over the edge.
+Fishtraps shallower than about -25 in were destroyed, while deeper ones were swept downslope to lodge at the sill or drop over the edge.